larsks/rhel-osp-upgrade-docs/upgrade-1.md

         # yum upgrade

+1. Perform any necessary [configuration updates][config] for each of your services.

-1. Perform [database schema upgrades][dbsync] for all of your services.
+1. Perform [database schema upgrades][dbsync] for each of your services.

 1. Review newly installed configuration files.